jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection -> Hosted Connect -> Hosted Connection”.
+2. Click the navigation bar on the left side, select "Direct Connection -> Hosted Connect -> Hosted Connection".

 3. For the configuration of the hosted connection, see console page for details.